Note: My Web pages are best viewed with style sheets enabled.

 |5 Feb 21||Remove the Chrome browser from my computer.|

-As I closed accounts at Unify FCU, I obtain cashier checks and deposited them at Premier America CU.
+As I closed accounts at Unify FCU, I obtained cashier checks and deposited them at Premier America CU.
 The use of cashier checks limited the "holds" placed by Premier America CU on large deposits.
 I obtained documentation from Unify FCU that my accounts were closed at my request, which might prove useful if closing the accounts adversely affected my excellent credit score.

 By the way, Premier America CU has three offices closer to my home than the nearest Unify CU office.